Nev Power: Public sector

 Power is the chair of the Western Australian Museum.

 In March 2020, Prime Minister Scott Morrison nominated Power to chair the National COVID-19 Commission Advisory Board, created in response to the COVID-19 pandemic.
 This board was wound down in late 2021.

 Personal life

 Power holds helicopter and fixed-wing pilot's licences.

-On 8 October 2021, Power and his son, Nicholas Power, illegally breached Western Australian border entry laws by flying a helicopter from their family property near Mt Isa to Exmouth, and then to Perth, WA the next day.
+On 8 October 2021, Power and his son, Nicholas Power, illegally breached Western Australian border entry laws by flying a helicopter from their family property near Mount Isa to Exmouth, and then to Perth the next day.
 They pleaded guilty and are due to be sentenced on 23 March 2022.
-As a consequence, Power has resigned as chair of both Perth Airport and the Royal Flying Doctor Service of Australia.
+As a consequence, Power has resigned as chair of both Perth Airport and the Royal Flying Doctor Service.
 In seeking a non-prison sentence, Power's lawyer said it was an “'out-of-character aberration' and a 'very bad lack of judgment', adding Mr Power was 'dripping with remorse'.
 It was also stated that Power experienced “cognitive distortions” and was having marital difficulties.